tus/tus.io/README.md

 ## Deployment

+The tus.io site is developed from this repository.
+It is built and then pushed into the `master` branch of the `tus.github.io` repo.
+This is done so we can host it on `tus.io` without subdirs (would not be possible with a project page in `gh-pages` branch).

+The protocol is pulled in as a submodule from  the `tus-resumable-upload-protocol` repo.

-Everyone with PUSH access to the tus.io repository can type
+Everyone with PUSH access to the (`tus.io` and) `tus.github.io` repo can type:

 ```bash
 gem install jekyll jekyll-less therubyracer redcarpet